CKolle/hackathon-equinor/README.md

 As a Game with a Purpose (GWAP), Watts up not only provides entertainment but also contributes to increased awareness of each energy source's strengths and weaknesses.

+## Notes
+- Use mouse to zoom, pan, click on buildings and then on the canvas to build.
+Press escapte to pause.
+Enjoy!

 ## Installation

 ### Prerequisites